wvzuilen/PharoRoulette/README.md

 As this is a learning experience, below my findings:

 ### Detecting click input
 The first idea was to build a Roulette table made of seperate div's but this was way too time-consuming.
-So an alternative was made up... using a SVG image of a Roulette table the relative position of the mouse click event is detected.
-Using cascaded `callback: value:` messages all the necessary attributes are collected:
+So an alternative was explored... using a image of a Roulette table the relative position of the mouse click event is detected; using cascaded `callback: value:` messages all the necessary attributes are collected:

 ```Smalltalk
 renderClickScriptOn: html